SPEAKING

 AMERICA • ART • CLASS • DINER CULTURE • RACE • TRAVEL • WOMEN • WORK

-Candacy Taylor is an award-winning author, photographer, and has been a national keynote speaker for 20 years.
+Candacy Taylor is an award-winning author and photographer who has been a national keynote speaker for 20 years.
 She develops multimedia presentations that inspire solution-oriented conversations about women, race, labor, aging, and making a living as an artist.
 She has traveled over 500,000 miles throughout the United States documenting beauty shop culture (American Roots), diner waitresses (Counter Culture), Route 66, and female bullfighters (By the Horns).

 Taylor’s most recent project is her bestselling book, Overground Railroad: The Green Book and the Roots of Black Travel in America.
-It. was chosen as a New York Times’ most notable book of the year, Oprah Magazine's top 26 travel books, and National Geographic’s top 10 list of books by women.
-Taylor was also the curator of The Negro Motorist Green Book exhibition which was based on Overground Railroad and toured by the Smithsonian Institution Traveling Exhibition Service (SITES) to 14 museums.
+It was one of the New York Times’ most notable books of 2020, Oprah Magazine's top 26 travel books, and National Geographic’s top 10 list of books by women.
+Taylor also curated The Negro Motorist Green Book exhibition which was based on Overground Railroad and toured by the Smithsonian Institution Traveling Exhibition Service (SITES) to 14 museums from 2020-2025.

 OVERGROUND RAILROAD

-This talk features the story of the Green Book, offering a rich opportunity to reexamine America’s story of segregation, Black migration, and the rise of the Black leisure class.
-It also documents the indelible scars that redlining, urban renewal, gentrification, and mass incarceration have left on the communities where Green Book sites once thrived.
+This talk features the story of the Green Book, offering a rich opportunity to reexamine America’s story of segregation, Black migration, and the rise of the Black leisure class from the 1930s to the 1960s.
+It also documents the indelible scars that redlining, urban renewal, gentrification, and mass incarceration have left on today’s communities where Green Book sites once thrived.

-The paperback version of Overground Railroad will be published in 2026, and a young adult version (ages 12+) was published in 2022.
+The paperback edition of Overground Railroad will be published in 2026.
+The hardback edition was published in 2020, and a young adult version (ages 12+) was published in 2022.

 VIDEO LINKS